Tim Gunn: Career

 After serving as director of admissions for Corcoran, Gunn started working at Parsons in 1982, served as associate dean from 1989 to 2000, and then became the Fashion Design Department chair in August 2000.
 He was credited with "retooling and invigorating the curriculum for the 21st century."

 Gunn began appearing on Project Runway during its first season in 2004, and is known for his catchphrase, "Make it work."
 He received a Primetime Emmy Award in 2013 for Outstanding Host for a Reality Or Reality-Competition Program.
 Tim Gunn's Guide to Style, a reality show in which Gunn gives fashion advice, debuted in September 2007 on the Bravo television network.
 The show ran for 16 episodes over two seasons.
 Beginning in January 2014, he was the host on a 13–episode season of Lifetime's Under the Gunn.
 He is an executive producer for Project Runway: Junior.
 He is the teen designers' mentor.

 Gunn played a version of himself as a reporter for the fictional Fashion TV in two episodes of ABC's Ugly Betty in February 2007 and later guest starred on Drop Dead Diva in August 2009 as himself.
 He left Parsons in 2007 joining Liz Claiborne, Inc. as the company's chief creative officer in March of that year.

 In April 2007, Abrams Image Publishers released Gunn's book A Guide to Quality, Taste and Style, co-written with Kate Moloney, cover photo by Markus Klinko & Indrani.
 While on tour in Palm Springs, California, the nearby city of Palm Desert honored Gunn with an official resolution declaring April 27, 2007 (the day of his visit) Timothy M. Gunn Day.
 He was presented with a certificate by the city of Palm Springs and a plaque by the nearby city of Rancho Mirage in recognition of his career achievements.
-From 2010 to 2015 he had four additional books (listed below) published.
+From 2010 to 2015 he had four additional books published.

 In May 2009, Gunn served as the commencement speaker at the Corcoran College of Art and Design, and received an honorary doctorate from the institution.
 He made sporadic appearances on The Late Late Show with Craig Fergusons "Dear Aquaman" segments, helping or standing in for Aquaman (Ferguson), answering letters and dispensing advice.
 Gunn guest starred as Barney's personal tailor on several episodes of How I Met Your Mother.
 He guest starred as himself on the 6th episode of CW's fourth season of Gossip Girl, "Easy J".

-On September 7, 2018, it was confirmed that Gunn, along with Heidi Klum would not be returning to Project Runway for a 17th season on Bravo as they both signed a deal to host a fashion competition show on Amazon Video titled Making the Cut.
+On September 7, 2018, it was confirmed that Gunn, along with Heidi Klum, would not be returning to Project Runway for a 17th season on Bravo, as they had both signed a deal to host a fashion competition show on Amazon Video titled Making the Cut.
 Making the Cut released its third season in the summer of 2022.